 Molnija's MIG chronograph is a copy of the Swiss movement by Jaeger-LeCoultre seen below left.
 If you are going to copy, copy the best!!!

 I initially couldn't figure out how this thing worked, but decided one day to really study it and mastered the controls!
-To document this feat of perseverence, I share the following for other owners who might be scratching their heads.
+To document this feat of perseverance, I share the following for other owners who might be scratching their heads.

 Here is a MIG cockpit photo showing where the chronograph was located.
 How cool is that!